JanneMattila/some-questions-and-some-answers/q&a/la_sync_or_async_http_processing.md

-# Logic Apps and Sync or Async HTTP Trigger
+# Logic Apps and Sync or Async HTTP Processing

 ## Introduction